 Current practices and trends in secondary schools.
 Extensive individual work on related problems of interest to members of the class.
 (Formerly numbered Secondary Education 616.)
 607. Seminar in Research in Curricular Problems (1-3) Prerequisites: Consent of the Director of the School of Teacher Education and instructor.
 Individual study by graduate students who have demonstrated exceptional ability.
-Maximum credit three units applicable on a master's degree.
+Maximum credit three units applicable to a master's degree.
 (Formerly numbered Secondary Education 617.)
 613. Seminar in Mathematics Education - Secondary School (3) Factors affecting the secondary school mathematics curriculum; recent trends and current research in the teaching of secondary school mathematics.
 (Formerly numbered Secondary Education 614.)
 614. Seminar in Curriculum and Instruction in the Social Sciences (3) Prerequisite: Valid teaching credential and appropriate teaching experience.
 Theories of content selection, social pressures which affect curriculum design of the secondary school; current research in curriculum development, trends in teaching techniques and materials.
 Field trips to be arranged.
 (Formerly numbered Secondary Education 673.)
-790. Seminar in Secondary Education (3) Prerequisite: Advancement to Candidacy.
-Intensive consideration of selected topics of current important in Secondary Education.
+790. Seminar in Teacher Education (3) Prerequisite: Advancement to Candidacy.

+Intensive consideration of selected topics of current importance in Teacher Education.
 May be repeated with new content.
 See Class Schedule for specific content.
-Maximum credit six units applicable on a master's degree.
+Maximum credit six units applicable to a master's degree.
 (Formerly numbered Secondary Education 790.)
 Reading and Language Arts UPPER DIVISION COURSES IN TEACHER EDUCATION 530.
-Children's Literature in Elementary Education (3) I, II A survey of children's literature; the selection and use of material in the elementary classroom.
+Children's Literature in Elementary Education (3) I, II A survey of children's literature; the selection and use of material in the elementary class. room.
 (Formerly numbered Elementary Education 512.)
 531. Storytelling (3) Prerequisites: Basic language arts course, children's literature.
-Art of storytelling, including planning of the story hour, locating suitable materials, techniques for learning and presenting various story types.
-Selection of literature appropriate for oral presentation to different groups and age levels.
-(Formerly numbered Elementary Education 532.
-Children's Literature on Film (3) Six hours of activity.
+Art of storytelling, including planning of the story hour, locating suitable materials, techniques for learning and presenting niques for learning and presenting various story types.
+Selection of literature appropriate for oral presentation to different groups and groups and groups and groups and groups are groups and groups and groups and groups and groups are groups and groups and groups are groups and groups and groups and groups are groups and groups are groups and groups are groups and groups are groups and groups and groups are groups and grou oral presentation to different groups and age levels.
+(Formerly numbered Elementary Education 522.)
+532. Children's Literature on Film (3) Six hours of activity.

 Current and classic children's literature as expressed on film.
-Selection criteria, sources, and identification of guidance and film-related activities.
-(Formerly numbered Educational Technology and Librarianship 578.)
-536. Reading Diagnosis (3) Prerequisites: Valid teaching credential and consent of instructor Formal and informal diagnosis of reading difficulties.
+Selection criteria, sources didentification of cuidence and film as expressed on film. and identification of guidance and film-related activities.
+(Formerly numbered Educational Technology and Librarianchia 578) 536.
+Reading Diagnosis (3) Prerequisites: Valid teaching credential and consent of instructor.
+Formal and informal diagnosis of reading difficulties.
 (Formerly numbered Education 511.)
 Reading and Language Arts GRADUATE COURSES IN TEACHER EDUCATION 630.
 Seminar in Reading Education (3) Prerequisite: Credit or concurrent registration in Education 690.
 Advanced study of trends in reading instruction.
 Topics include developmental sequences in reading skills and abilities, reading in the content fields, individual differences and interests.
 Students will develop individual projects or problems.
 (Formerly numbered Elementary Educa- 631.
-Seminar in Language Arts in Elementary Education (3) Prerequisite: Credit or concurrent registration in Education 690 Advanced study of problems in teaching language arts.
+Seminar in Language Arts in Elementary Education (3) Prerequisite: Credit or concurrent registration in Education 690.
+Advanced study of problems in teaching language arts.
 The study of the scientific research and application in the field.
 (Formerly numbered Elementary Education 612.)
 633. Seminar in Research in Reading (3) Prerequisite: Education 690.